davidclough/node/_documents/javascript-guide/javascript-guide.md

   	console.log(o);

 #### <a name="language-functions-nested"></a>Nested Functions
 This example demonstrates a nested function. `calculateSquare` is effectively a private function that is only available within `addSquaresOfNumbers`.
-The choice of functions in this example is purely for demonstration
+The choice of functions in this example is purely for demonstration.

     var addSquaresOfNumbers = function (x1, x2) {
       var calculateSquare = function (x) {